raine/npm-install-to/README.md

 #### `npmInstallTo(installPath: string, packages: string[]): Promise<Object>`

-The argument of `packages` is a list of packages as strings, corresponding to how `npm install` command is given packages to be installed.
+The argument of `packages` is a list of package specs as strings, corresponding to how `npm install` command is given packages to be installed.
 More information on that available with `npm help install`.
-However at this time, git repo urls and directories are unlikely to work as arguments right now.
+However at this time, directory paths may not work.

 Returned promise resolves to an object containing output from npm install, and locations of installed modules.